gituser-rk/led-wall-clock/README.md

 # led-wall-clock
 A RGB LED matrix wall clock controlled by a Raspberry Pi.
 Modyfied original project from jeffkub - changed temperature and humidity retrieval from a Internet site to local retrieval from my iobroker smarthome platform.
+Localisation to German: changed the clock format to 24H, temperature to Celsius.

 # Parts List